emacsway/store/docs/index.rst

    :param options.pk: the name of Primary Key or list of names of composite Primary Key.\
        Optional.
 The default value is 'id'.
    :type options.pk: string or Array[string]
-   :param ObjectAccessor objectAccessor: an instance of :class:`ObjectAccessor`.
+   :param ObjectAccessor options.objectAccessor: an instance of :class:`ObjectAccessor`.
        Optional.
 By default will be created on fly using ``options.pk``.
    :param Array[string] options.indexes: the array of field names to be indexed for fast finding or instance of local store.\
        Note, all field used by relations or primary key will be indexed automatically.\
        Optional.
-   :type IStore localStore: an instance of :class:`IStore`.
+   :type IStore options.localStore: an instance of :class:`IStore`.
 Optional.\
        By default will be created on fly using ``options``
-   :param IStore remoteStore: an instance of :class:`IStore`.
+   :param IStore options.remoteStore: an instance of :class:`IStore`.
 Optional.\
        By default will be created on fly using ``options``
-   :param function model: the model constructor, which should be applied before to add object into the store.\
+   :param function options.model: the model constructor, which should be applied before to add object into the store.\
        Can be usefull in combination with :func:`Store.prototype.decompose`.\
        Optional.
 The default value is :class:`DefaultModel`
-   :param Mapper mapper: an instance of :class:`Mapper`.
+   :param Mapper options.mapper: an instance of :class:`Mapper`.
 Optional.\
-       Optioans.
        By default will be created on fly using ``options.model``
-   :param Object relations: the dictionary describes the schema relations.
+   :param Object options.relations: the dictionary describes the schema relations.

    The format of ``options.relations`` argument::